foambubble/foam/docs/features/tags.md

 - adding a `#tag` anywhere in the text of the note
 - using the `tags: tag1, tag2` property in frontmatter

+Tags can also be hierarchical, so you can have `#parent/child`.

 ## Navigating tags

 It's possible to navigate tags via the Tag Explorer panel.